-The CBA Section recommends that Bill C-27 be amended to expressly exclude the general provisions of attempt and counseling and certain types of de minimus behaviour.

-Bill C-27 would prohibit certain activities usually undertaken either as a precursor to, or in preparation for other fraudulent activities.
-Such preparatory acts may already be prosecuted using the general attempt or counseling provisions of the Code.
-Given this potential overlap, the relationship between the new proposed offences and the existing general provisions should be clarified to avoid unintentionally broadening the reach of the law.

-The CBA Section recommends that the relationship between the new offences proposed in Bill C-27 and the existing general provisions be clarified.

-B. Identity Information Offences

-Bill C-27 would create two offences in relation to a category of material called "identity information".
+minimus behavior, such as for young persons possessing identity documents to gain admission to licensed premises.
+RECOMMENDATION: The CBA Section recommends that Bill S-4 be amended to expressly exclude the general provisions of attempt and counseling and certain types of de minimus behaviour.
+Bill S-4 would prohibit certain activities usually undertaken either as a precursor to, or in preparation for other fraudulent activities.
+Such preparatory acts may already be prosecuted using the general attempt or counseling provisions of the Criminal Code.
+Given this potential overlap, the relationship between the proposed new offences and existing general provisions should be clarified to avoid unintentionally broadening the reach of the law.
+RECOMMENDATION: The CBA Section recommends that the relationship between the new offences proposed in Bill S-4 and the existing general provisions be clarified.
+B. Identity Information Offences Bill S-4 would create two offences in relation to a category of material called "identity information".
 Such information is broadly defined to include "biological or physiological information of a type that is commonly used alone or in combination with other information to identify or purport to identify an individual".
-While we appreciate the need to keep the definition as technologically neutral as possible, significantly increased use of biometric and digitally rendered personal information in large scale data storage suggests that digitally rendered information as described in section 402.1 should perhaps be explicitly included in the definition.6 Parenthetically, we also note that "photograph" is not included in the list of examples provided in that section.

-See for example, sections 144E-F, Criminal Law Consolidation Act, 1935, Government of South Australia.

-5 Bill C-27, section 10 (402.1).
+While we understand the need to keep the definition as technologically neutral as possible, significantly increased use of biometric and digitally rendered personal information in large scale data storage suggests that digitally rendered information as described in section 402.1 should perhaps be explicitly included in the definition.
+Parenthetically, we also note that "photograph" is not included in the list of examples in that section.
+See for example, sections 144E-F, Criminal Law Consolidation Act, 1935, Government of South Australia. &lt;sup>5 Bill S-4, section 10 (402.1).

+The use of such processes is increasingly common.
+See for example, Anil K. Jain, A. Ross and S. Pankanti, "Biometrics: A Toll for Information Security", (June 2006) "1 IEEE Transactions on Information Forensics and Security" No. 2 at 125-143.
 The first of these offences would prohibit possession of another person's identity information "in circumstances giving rise to a reasonable inference" that the information is intended to be used to commit an offence.
 The type of offence in question is further restricted by a requirement that the offence include fraud, deceit or falsehood as an element of the offence.
-An inclusive list of such offences is also provided for greater certainty.7
+An inclusive list of offences is also provided for greater certainty.
 The second offence would prohibit possession for the purpose, transmission, making available, distribution and sale or offer for sale of that information where an individual knows, believes or is reckless as to whether the information will be used to commit an indictable offence containing an essential element of fraud, deceit or falsehood.
-Including recklessness as a form of the mental element for this offence could be seen as simply responding to comments from the Supreme Court of Canada in R. v.
-Hamilton, 8 but we also note concerns about this formulation, particularly as it might apply to businesses or industries that handle large volumes of such information.
-9 While we appreciate that the term "reckless" is already used in the Criminal Code, it is not free from controversy and occasional interpretive difficulty.
-10
+Including recklessness as a form of the mental element for this offence could be seen as responding to comments from the Supreme Court of Canada in R. v.
+Hamilton, but we also note concerns about this formulation, particularly as it might apply to businesses or industries that handle large volumes of such information.
+While the term "reckless" is already used in the Criminal Code, it is not free from controversy and occasional interpretive difficulty.
 To provide greater clarity and to address some business and industry concerns, we suggest that more explicit language be used.
-For example, in Hamilton, the Supreme Court of
+For example, in Hamilton, the Supreme Court of Canada equated recklessness with the conscious disregard of a "substantial and unjustified risk".
+The concerns we expressed above concerning the relationship of the proposed new offences to the attempt and counseling provisions of the Criminal Code apply equally to these provisions. &lt;sup>7 Bill S-4, section 10 (402.2(3).